ViniciusHansen/DBD-AUTO-WIGGLE/README.md

 * This macro saves your keyboard from getting smashed while you´re playing Dead By Daylight.

 # Is this Cheating?
-* No, this macro only automates the button spam thats required to realize certain actions in game.
+* No, this macro only automates the button spam that is required to realize certain actions in game.

 # How to use it
 * The "Struggle" button must be in the space bar and the movement buttons in the "WASD" (game default)